permafrost-dev/stackup/README.md

 69b87009a87e38e5470191a9e40c441ce963fb4cf260fd44cf5f032b9566454a  laravel.yaml
 ```

+See the [example configuration](./templates/stackup.dist.yaml) for an example of using includes, the [example remote includes](./templates/remote-includes) for examples of remote include templates, and the [example checksum file](./templates/remote-includes/checksums.sha256.txt) for an example of a checksum file.

 Valid algorithms are `sha256` or `sha512`, and checksum files may be generated with the `sha256sum` or `sha512sum` command line utilities.

 ### Configuration: Preconditions